Julieisbaka/DesModder-Firefox/assets/webstore_screenshots/README.md

 - If it's actually 1920x1200, run `convert filename.png -resize 66.67% filename.png` to downscale to 1280×800
   - bulk script: `for f in *.png; { convert $f -resize 66.67% $f; }`

 Following are the graphs.
-Nested bullets are alt text (Firefox only):
+Nested bullets are alt text:

 - GLesmos: https://www.desmos.com/calculator/uum9ixgpgb
   - Utilize the GPU for high-performance plotting of complicated inequalities.